tmax-cloud/cicd-operator/docs/integration_config.md

 |      Private      |                        private@{URL}                         |
 | Name with Version |              {NAME}@{VERSION}<br />eg) s2i@0.1               |

-When employing catalog from private repo, personal-access-token from git is required and should be stored as secret under the name of  `private-access-token` and `access-token` for key value.
+When employing catalog from private repo, personal-access-token from git is required and should be stored as secret under the name of  `private-access-token-{NAME}` and `access-token` for key value.
 Lastly, secret should be listed on workspaces.

 ```yaml
 spec: